Morazán Department: Rio Sapo

 The Sapo River is an ecotourism destination whose turquoise-colored waters have their source in the heights of the north of Morazán.
 The Sapo River is reached by the highway that drives from Joateca to Arambala.
 1 km. after the bridge there is a deviation with access to housing operated by Prodetur.

 Grotto of Corinto

-Located at 48 kilometers from San Francisco Gotera, is the municipality of Corinto and a kilometer and a half to the northeast is located the "La Gruta del Espíritu Santo" (The Holy Spirit Grotto).
+Located at 48 kilometers (30 Miles) from San Francisco Gotera, is the municipality of Corinto and a kilometer (Mile) and a half to the northeast is located the "La Gruta del Espíritu Santo" (The Holy Spirit Grotto).
 The grotto's walls of talpetate contain a series of petroglyphs.

 Perquín

-The village of Perquín was founded by Lenca tribes before European settlement.
-It is located at 29 kilometers to the north of San Francisco Gotera.
-It is the site of El Salvador's Museum of The Revolution.
-It is also the site of the Deadman's Plain, the Bailadero del Diablo, La Cascada del Perol.